matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 ### `getBalance`

-Returns balance of a user for a certain blockTag and a native token.
+Returns the balance of a user for a certain block tag and a native token.
-In order to check balance in `ETH` you can either omit the last argument or supply [ETH_ADDRESS](./utils/#eth-address) provided in the `utils` object.
+In order to check the balance in `ETH` you can either omit the last argument or supply [ETH_ADDRESS](./utils/#eth-address) provided in the `utils` object.

 Example: